wapmorgan/Morphos/README.md

 ### Declension classes

-All declension classes are similar and have three common methods:
+All declension classes are similar and have four common methods:

 - `boolean isMutable($word, $gender = null)` - Check if name is mutable.
 - `string getCase($word, $case, $gender = null)` - Declines name. `$case` is one constant of `morphos\Cases` or `morphos\Russian\Cases` class constants (described below).